Kelly Ripa Reveals Why She’s Making An ‘Exception’ For Husband Mark Consuelos To Have A Mistress

 Kelly then shared her daughter Lola and son Michael’s responses, with Lola telling her “this has got to go,” before Michael added, “I agree with Lola.”

-As the Inquisitr previously reported, it was announced earlier this month that Ripa had landed the role of Mrs Mulwray on Riverdale, the mistress of Hiram.
+As the Inquisitr previously reported, it was announced earlier this month that Ripa had landed the role of Mrs. Mulwray on Riverdale, the mistress of Hiram.

 Per ET, the character is described as being “confident and tough” and “a beautiful, icy, femme fatale who gets caught up in a conspiracy that’s much bigger than she initially realized.”